malwaredllc/byob/README.md

 ### Server

+   `byob.server`

-   `byob.server`: *console based command & control server with a persistent database for managing the client's reverse TCP shell sessions, tracking tasks issued to each client, storing results of each client's completed tasks, as well as hosting the byob.remote package online for clients to access remotely*
+   *Console based command & control server with a persistent database for managing the client's reverse TCP shell sessions, tracking tasks issued to each client, storing results of each client's completed tasks, as well as hosting the byob.remote package online for clients to access remotely*